Are You A Victim of Gaslighting Abuse?

 Because the movie was a perfect depiction of this technique that manipulators use, psychologists and counselors labeled this kind of emotional and mental abuse “gaslighting.”
 Today, with its widespread use by politicians and media to “spin” the truth, the term has gone mainstream.

-Gaslighting is any interaction where someone manipulates another person or group into doubting their memories, senses, emotions, judgment, or perception of reality.
-A person being gaslit can fall into such self-doubt that they lose their identity, confidence, and self-worth.
+Gaslighting abuse is any interaction where someone manipulates a person or group into doubting their memories, senses, emotions, judgment, or perception of reality.
+The person being gaslit can fall into such self-doubt that they lose their identity, confidence, and self-worth.

 A common example of gaslighting happens when a spouse is found cheating.
 A cheating spouse may try to convince you that the text message you read or conversation you heard didn’t happen, that you’re taking it “out of context” or misunderstanding, but there’s nothing there.
 There is always a denial of reality that is designed to make you second-guess and doubt what you saw, heard, and feel.